-- (b) The District Centres of Barkingside, Gants Hill, South Woodford, Wanstead and Chadwell Heath (part) will be promoted to provide a complementary retail, leisure, office and evening offer and; - (c) The Local Centres of Woodford Broadway / Snakes Lane, Woodford Bridge, Manford Way, Seven Kings, Goodmayes, Ilford Lane and Newbury Park and Key Retail Parades predominantly provide a local level of retailing and community facilities. - 3 Promoting town centres as a place for business and networking and supporting initiatives and enterprises that encourage this (See LP14); - 4 Supporting high quality shop front design, signage and appearance that contribute to local townscape character (see LP28); - 5 Improving access to town centres by a choice of means of transport, particularly sustainable modes such as public transport, cycling and walking (See LP22 and 23); and - 6 Improving the town centre public realm to improve the attractiveness connectivity, legibility to enhance local character and identity of each individual town centre (See LP26).
+- (c) Promoting town centres as a place for business and networking and supporting initiatives and enterprises that encourage this (see LP14); - (d) Supporting high quality shop front design, signage and appearance that contribute to local townscape character (see LP28); - (e) Improving access to town centres by a choice of means of transport, particularly sustainable modes such as public transport, cycling and walking (see LP22 and 23); and - (f) Improving the town centre public realm to improve the attractiveness connectivity, legibility to enhance local character and identity of each individual town centre (see LP26).

-- 1 Take forward the Redbridge Economic Strategy (2016) which sets out a delivery plan to help promote economic growth and regeneration within the borough's town centres. - 2 Monitor the vitality and viability of Ilford Metropolitan Town Centre and the five District Centres by undertaking Town Centre Health Checks.
+- 1 Take forward the Redbridge Economic Strategy (2016) which sets out a delivery plan to help promote economic growth and regeneration within the borough's town centres; and - 2 Monitor the vitality and viability of Ilford Metropolitan Town Centre and the five District Centres by undertaking Town Centre Health Checks. - 3.16.3 In planning for future growth the Council has undertaken a Retail Capacity Study (2015) which examined the quantitative need for new convenience and comparison floorspace in the borough over the plan period.
+The study found that there is scope for between 23,911 - 39,851 sq.m (net) of comparison retail floorspace and between 8,562-17,071 sq.m (net) of convenience floorspace.
+The Retail Sites Opportunities Assessment (2015) considered the availability and suitability of sites in the borough to deliver the new floorspace, and cites a gross to net floorspace ratio of 70% on the basis of the urban context of potential sites.
+It found that there is sufficient capacity within designated Opportunity Sites in existing town centres to meet the minimum floorspace capacity requirements over the Plan period, and the Council has supplemented this by identifying additional sites in town centres for new retail space, as set out in Appendix 1. - 3.16.4 At the heart of the Council's strategy for delivering growth is a hierarchy of town centres.
+As set out in Appendix 6, there is already a well-established network of centres in the borough.
+Ilford is designated as a Metropolitan Centre, with Barkingside, Gants Hill, South Woodford, Wanstead, Green Lane and Chadwell Heath designated as District Centres.
+In addition, Woodford Broadway/Snakes Lane, Woodford Bridge, Manford Way, Seven Kings, Goodmayes Ilford Lane and Green Lane are designated as Local Centres.
+The Council intends to reinforce the existing

-- 3.16.3 In planning for future growth the Council has undertaken a Retail Capacity Study (2015) which examined the quantitative need for new convenience and comparison floorspace in the borough over the plan period.
-The study found that there is scope for between 23,911 - 39,851 sq.m (net) of comparison retail floorspace and between 8,562 - 17,071 sq.m (net) of convenience retail floorspace.
-The Retail Sites Opportunities Assessment (2015) considered the availability and suitability of sites in the borough to deliver the new floorspace.
-It found that there is sufficient capacity within designated Opportunity Sites in existing town centres to meet the minimum floorspace capacity requirements over the Plan period. - 3.16.4 At the heart of the Council's strategy for delivering growth is a hierarchy of town centres.
-As set out in Appendix 5, there is already a well-established network of centres in the borough.
-Ilford is designated as a Metropolitan Centre, with Barkingside, Gants Hill, South Woodford, Wanstead and Chadwell Heath designated as District Centres.
-In addition, Woodford Broadway/ Snakes Lane, Woodford Bridge, Manford Way, Seven Kings, Goodmayes Ilford Lane and Newbury Park are designated as Local Centres.
-The Council intends to reinforce the existing hierarchy of centres by steering new development proposals appropriate to their role into these designated centres.
-By doing this, the Council will seek to create distinctive centres, with each centre building on its unique characteristics to provide a unique 'offer'. - 3.16.5 In accordance with the London Plan (2015), the Metropolitan Centre of Ilford will be promoted to be a centre of regional importance for comparison shopping and a diverse mix of other retail, business, leisure and community activities and significant residential growth.
+- hierarchy of centres by steering new development proposals appropriate to their role into these designated centres.
+By doing this, the Council will seek to create distinctive centres, with each centre building on its unique characteristics to provide a unique 'offer'. - 3.16.5 In accordance with the London Plan (2016), the Metropolitan Centre of Ilford will be promoted to be a centre of regional importance for comparison shopping and a diverse mix of other retail, business, leisure and community activities and significant residential growth.
 Accordingly, the majority of additional retail growth is proposed to be located in Ilford.
-A town centre strategy will be developed, focused on 'place based' regeneration including improved accessibility and safe, functional and attractive public realm as well as working to attract a diverse mix of land uses aimed at promoting a strong, successful, vibrant and viable town centre. - 3.16.6 District centres have a more localised role and are intended to complement Ilford by providing reasonably sized facilities for main and bulk convenience food shopping and a reasonable range of comparison shopping facilities.
+A town centre strategy will be developed, focused on 'place based' regeneration including improved accessibility and safe, functional and attractive public realm as well as working to attract a diverse mix of land uses aimed at promoting a strong. successful, vibrant and viable town centre. - 3.16.6 District centres have a more localised role and are intended to complement Ilford by providing reasonably sized facilities for main and bulk convenience food shopping and a reasonable range of comparison shopping facilities.